-At the current time, GRE Board policy is to retain a record of all your GRE scores from the past five years, so students who have taken or are considering taking the GRE more than one time often worry that the multiple scores will adversely impact their chances for admission.
-Fortunately, there is no evidence that multiple scores hurt your application chances, and at many schools, additional scores—especially if higher—increase your chances of admission*.
+For now, the GRE Board policy is to retain a record of all your GRE scores from the past five years.
+Those that have taken or are considering taking it more than once often worry that multiple scores can adversely impact their admissions chances.
+Fortunately, there is no evidence of multiple scores hurting you.
+In fact, taking the test more than once can actually increase your chances.
+Let’s go over the different ways graduate schools view multiple scores.

-Yale, and many other schools, would use the 510 Quantitative score from the first test, and the 700 Verbal and 5.0 Writing score from the second test.
+Schools that follow this policy would use the 510 Quant, the 700 Verbal, and the 5.0 Writing.
 This “best section performance” approach is a great benefit to applicants because it diminishes the effects of a poor performance on a single section of the GRE.

-Also, keep in mind that if you do not feel as though you have performed as well on the GRE as you would like, you can always cancel your score before it becomes official (although a score cancellation notice will still appear on your permanent record).
+If you don’t feel as though you performed as well on the GRE as you’d like, you can always cancel your score before it becomes official.
+Just note that doing this doesn’t make the score disappear entirely.
+A score cancellation note will still appear on your permanent record.